 Barolo en primeur 2021 is a social responsibility project launched by the Cassa di Risparmio di Cuneo Foundation, in conjunction with the CRC Donare Foundation and the Consortium of Protection of Barolo Barbaresco Alba Langhe and Dogliani: a charity auction in aid of socially useful projects, offering 15 barriques of an Italian wine still being aged in the barrel.

-Proceeds will be donated to social projects and initiatives in the fields of health, research, the arts and culture, as well as schemes promoting social inclusion and the safeguarding of the Italian cultural heritage.
-The projects and initiatives will be selected by CRC Foundation and CRC Donare Foundation prior to the event.
+Proceeds have been donated to social projects and initiatives in the fields of health, research, the arts and culture, as well as schemes promoting social inclusion and the safeguarding of the Italian cultural heritage.
+The projects and initiatives were selected by CRC Foundation and CRC Donare Foundation prior to the event.

 Those who prove most generous in their support of the charity projects will receive a gift of the barriques of wine made from Barolo Nebbiolo grapes, harvested in 2020 in the historic Cascina Gustava Vineyard, Grinzane, produced and vinified by Donato Lanati, the internationally renowned oenologist.